ZeroAlvein/Gdevelop-Extensions/HeartPieClones/readme.md

 All images/frames of your clones, need to be added as one animation.
 But you can have multiple animations for different purposes like boss or player 2 or enemies or some pickups (like i did with fish above).

-I have fev animations with different fram count where frames have all fill states i care about.
+I have few animations with different frames count where frames have all fill states i care about.
 Order does not matter (is it going from left empty to right filled or vice versa) cause it can be changed in action.

 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/b1f24f0a-852c-4f50-8ddb-7c1328799ab6" />